fofxsoft/fofxsoft.github.io/guidelines.md

     // bad - returns `undefined` instead of the value on the next line - always happens when `return` is on a line by itself because of ASI! function foo() {
       return
-        'search your feelings, you know it to be foo' }
+        "search your feelings, you know it to be foo" }

     // good
     const luke = {};
     const leia = {};

     [luke, leia].forEach((jedi) => {
-      jedi.father = 'vader';
+      jedi.father = "vader";
     });

     // good
     const reaction = "No!
 That’s impossible!";

     (async function meanwhileOnTheFalcon() {
       // handle `leia`, `lando`, `chewie`, `r2`, `c3p0`
       // ...